ezpublishlegacy/liszip/README.md

 liszip
 ============

-Extension to provide zip codes as json from database
+Extension to provide german zip codes, cities and more dependend data as json from database

 Requirements:
 -------------